lesliehebb/hwsdata127/README.md

 ### Slope at a single point (Week 2, Thursday)

+1. What if the function is not a straight line?

+	- the slope is changing
-	- What if the function is not a straight line, the slope changes, so we need to consider the idea of slope at a single point
+	- need to consider the idea of slope at a single point
-	- Draw a curve, pick a point far away, calculate rise over run.
-Move the point closer, calculate rise over run.
-Eventually introduce the idea of a tangent line.
+	- Introduce idea of tangent line:  (draw a curve and mark a point, pick a point far away, calculate rise over run, and draw the slope.
+Move the point closer and repeat.
+Move the point closer again and repeat...then move the point on top of the original point and draw the tangent line)
-	- Can't calculate slope using rise/run from a single point, but we have a "machine" that does calculate the slope from a single.
+	-  What is the slope of the tangent line?
+Can't calculate slope using rise/run from a single point, but we have a "machine" that does.
 Called a **derivative**
 	- We'll learn how the machine works, but first let's learn how to use the derivative to find the slope at a point

 ### Derivative rules  (Week 3)

 	- $$ x^n $$ rule
 	- special derivatives to memorize (sin(x), cos(x), $e^x$, ln(x), log(x)
 	- chain rule